Ways to Use Solar Energy at Home

 2. Heated Swimming Pools and Hot Tubs

-Depending on the climate where you live, you can also connect a solar water heating system to a swimming pool or hot tub.
+Depending on the climate where you live, another of our favorite ways to use solar energy is by connecting a solar water heating system to a swimming pool or hot tub.
 It will circulate water from the pool through the solar panels and back, keeping the pool warm enough for you to jump in at any time.

 You can use a heat exchanger panel to circulate the water, passing cold water out the bottom of the tub and through the panel to pump hot water into the top of the tub.
 Or if you do not live in an area with several hours of consistent sunshine, you can use a solar panel kit with batteries to store energy and circulate the heat as needed.